icra/uct-icra-model/README.md

 ## status: under development

 ## Model assumptions
-  - X.OHO influent is 0
+  - X.OHO influent is 0.
-  - S.VFA and X.BPO are 100% consumed and turned into biomass (they are 0 at the effluent)
+  - S.VFA and X.BPO are 100% consumed and turned into biomass (they are 0 at the effluent).
   - S.FBSO is not consumed 100% because it depends on the HRT, whereas the X.BPO depends on Rs (slower).
-  - Solids in effluent (X.BPO, X.UPO, X.OHO) are 0
+  - Solids in effluent (X.BPO, X.UPO, X.OHO) are 0.
-  - All CO2 produced is stripped out
+  - All CO2 produced is stripped out.
-  - Inorganic carbon not included (it's very small) in the carbon balance over the AS reactor
+  - Inorganic carbon not included (it's very small) in the carbon balance over the AS reactor.

 ## doubts/pending/ask george ekama
-  - receive dynamic comparison paper
-  - receive SST capacity paper
+  - create item list with lluís corominas

 ## Lluís B. tasks (ordered by priority)
+  - read dynamic comparison paper.
-  - add a limit for X.T concentration for a given reactor volume (Vp)
+  - read SST capacity paper (add a limit for X.T concentration for a given reactor volume (Vp)).
-  - add a warning for effluent alkalinity below 50 mg/L as CaCO3, so CaCO3 it should be added
+  - add a warning for effluent alkalinity below 50 mg/L as CaCO3.
-  - [not finished] write equations in pdf (file "formulas.ms")
+  - [not finished] write equations in pdf (file "formulas.ms").
-  - [pending]      integrate constants.js to the code
+  - [pending]      integrate constants.js to the code.
-  - [pending]      take out balances from technologies
+  - [pending]      take out balances from technologies.
-  - [pending]      API
-  - [pending]      add a 'see.php' source code syntax viewer for html
+  - [pending]      add a 'see.php' source code syntax viewer for html.
+  - [pending]      API.

 ## Future
-  - add energy consumption module
+  - add energy consumption module.
-  - add anaerobic digestion module (will consider inorganic carbon exiting, created from TOC)
+  - add anaerobic digestion module (will consider inorganic carbon exiting, created from TOC).
-  - add stoichiometry for CO2 produced
+  - add stoichiometry for CO2 produced.

 ## done/solved/clear/discussed
   - [as model] check K.O in ASM1 = 0.4